Kieran-Rutter/Final-Year-Project/README.md

 Extract the zip and select the visual studio solution file that is inside the Daily Digital Task tracker folder to open the program and view the code.

-Alternatly to just use the program without viewing the code select the Daily Digital Task Tracker (Application file).
+Alternatly to just use the program without viewing the code select the Daily Digital Task Tracker (Application file), this may display a popup saying that windows does not trust the application selecting "more info" and "Run anyway" will launch the program.